-NOTE: The preferred method of autoloader update is through the RMU.
-The preferred method for drive update is across the host SCSI interface using the Dell Firmware Update utility (DFU) supplied with the firmware update package.
+NOTE: The preferred method of autoloader update is through the RMU (Remote Management Unit web interface).
+The preferred method of drive update is across the host SCSI interface using the Dell Firmware Update utility (DFU) supplied with the firmware update package.
 Refer to the README file provided with the firmware update package.